floofyboi32/TPT2-Scripts/README.md

 Necronomicon Artifact is required (it drops from boss 4)

-Era disables are Electricity, Universal, and DMG/HP.
-Water and Earth are also options if you have the xp for it.
+Era disables are Electricity, Universal, DMG/HP, and Fire.
+Water and/or Earth are also options if you have the xp for it.

 `Impulse is New Round, so have the AI on before starting Tower Testing`